Mindstorms and the Computer as Thinking Material

 The Book

 Mindstorms: Children, Computers, and Powerful Ideas was published by Basic Books in 1980.
-MIT Media Lab's publication record describes it as Papert's vision of children using computers as instruments for learning, and notes that Papert's family later allowed MIT to post the text online.
-Open Library records editions from Basic Books, including the 1980 publication and later reprints.
+Open Library records a 1980 Basic Books edition and later reprints, and MIT hosts an online edition made available with Papert family permission.
 The book sits at the junction of artificial intelligence, mathematics education, developmental psychology, programming, and media theory.

 Papert was not a casual commentator on computers.
 MIT News identifies him as a pioneer of constructionist learning and as the creator, in the late 1960s, of Logo, a programming language for children.
 Britannica describes him as a South African-born mathematician and computer scientist who worked with Jean Piaget in Geneva, joined MIT in 1963, coauthored Perceptrons with Marvin Minsky, and developed Logo as an educational tool.
 The Logo Foundation's MIT-hosted history places Papert in the early Logo group with Wally Feurzeig, Cynthia Solomon, and others, and connects the language to both artificial intelligence research and children's learning.